Best Publishing Stocks to Buy Now (2026)

 3. Scholastic (NASDAQ:SCHL)

-Dallasnews (NASDAQ:DALN) has an annual dividend yield of 17.49%, which is 12 percentage points higher than the publishing industry average of 5.36%.
-Dallasnews's dividend payout is not stable, having dropped more than 10% one times in the last 10 years.
-Dallasnews's dividend has not shown consistent growth over the last 10 years.
+Scholastic (NASDAQ:SCHL) has an annual dividend yield of 1.71%, which is the same as the publishing industry average of 1.93%.
+Scholastic's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
+Scholastic's dividend has shown consistent growth over the last 10 years.

-Pearson's dividend payout ratio of 40.5% indicates that its dividend yield is sustainable for the long-term.
+Scholastic's dividend payout ratio of 31.6% indicates that its dividend yield is sustainable for the long-term.

 Why are publishing stocks down?